madskjeldgaard/puredata-rust-template/README.md

 ### Install the external

-If you have PlugData installed (on MacOS), this will install the external to the PlugData externals folder, otherwise the Pd-externals folder in your home directory.
+If you have [plugdata](https://plugdata.org/) installed (on MacOS), this will install the external to the plugdata externals folder, otherwise the Pd-externals folder in your home directory.
 On Linux it will simply copy it to `~/pd-externals`

 ```bash
 cargo make install